amigobg/memoar/README.md

 ```bash
 gem 'memoar'
 ```

 And then execute:

 ```bash
 bundle install
 ```

 Or install it yourself as:

 ```bash
 gem install memoar
 ```

 ## Usage

-1.Generate a migration to add the version_log column to your model:
+1. Generate a migration to add the version_log column to your model:

 ```bash
 rails generate memoar:install ModelName
 ```

-2.Run the migration:
+2. Run the migration:

 ```bash
 rails db:migrate
 ```

-3.In your ActiveRecord model, specify fields to track:
+3. In your ActiveRecord model, specify fields to track:

 ```bash
 class Article < ApplicationRecord
   track_changes_to :title, :content
 end
 ```

 ```bash
 article.previous_versions
 ```